Taking a Risk-Based Approach to Biometrics

 There are many forms of biometric authentication technologies which have been developed through the years.
 Retinas, irises, fingerprints, faces, voices, palms, signatures, and even DNA strands have all been used to verify identity.
 Some of these technologies have seen more commercial success than others, with fingerprint and facial recognition even being incorporated into our everyday consumer devices.

 Part of the reason that biometric authentication methods are so appealing is their simple user experience.
 Using your thumb or face to unlock your phone is far easier than having to type in a PIN code.
-Authentication factors that require the user to memorize a code or password, on the flip side, face greater resistance.
+Authentication factors that require the user to memorise a code or password, on the flip side, face greater resistance.
 This often leads to poor security practices, like password reuse and sticky note reminders — habits that increase the risk of a breach.

 Biometric authentication in commercial environments has also found some success.
-The primary barrier to entry that organizations face when considering deploying these solutions is the cost of procuring, deploying, and managing the physical hardware which enable biometric authentication.
+The primary barrier to entry that organisations face when considering deploying these solutions is the cost of procuring, deploying, and managing the physical hardware which enable biometric authentication.
 Biometric scanners are generally not included in standard enterprise devices, and integrating the biometric system into an authentication solution comes with added overhead and complexity.

 However, as biometric technology continues to evolve, these solutions are becoming simpler and more economical.
 But are biometrics secure?
 Can they a replace traditional authentication mechanisms like usernames and passwords?